ErpNetDocs/tech/advanced/web-sites/types/domain-api.md

 ## Rate limits

 The rate limits for the Domain API are a set of limits, related to the requests **per each session** that can be made within a specified period.
-It's used to prevent overloading the Domain API and ensure fair usage for all users (i.e. sessions).
+Rate limiting is used to prevent overloading the Domain API and ensure fair usage for all users (i.e. sessions).

 ### Types

-ERP.net introduces several types rate limits, each targeting a specific use case.
+@@erpnet introduces several types rate limits, each targeting a specific use case.
 All are summarized in the following table and further described in more detail below:

 | Rate limit | Config key | Default value | Error when reached |
 | ----------- | ----------- |